 If you live in Georgia, you're lucky.
 Your property taxes are below the national average – almost $800 lower than the average, actually.

 Property Tax in Georgia - The Numbers

-According to SmartAsset, the average homeowner in Georgia pays around 0.957 percent of his or her home value on property tax.
+What is the property tax in Georgia?
+Well, according to SmartAsset, the average homeowner in Georgia pays around 0.957 percent of their home value on property tax.
 That works out to about $2,393 per year, assuming an assessed property value of $250,000.
 The average homeowner nationwide, by comparison, pays 1.211 percent or $3,028.